Robert Guillaume

 Robert Guillaume (born Robert Peter Williams; November 30, 1927 – October 24, 2017) was an American actor and singer.
 He played Benson DuBois in the ABC television series Soap and its spin-off, Benson.
 He also voiced the mandrill Rafiki in The Lion King, and played Isaac Jaffe in Aaron Sorkin's dramedy Sports Night.

 In a career that spanned more than 50 years, Guillaume worked extensively on stage, television and film.
 He was nominated for a Tony Award for his portrayal of Nathan Detroit in Guys and Dolls, and twice won an Emmy Award for his portrayal of the character Benson DuBois, once in 1979 on Soap and again in 1985 on Benson.
 He also won a Grammy Award in 1995 for his spoken-word performance of an audiobook version of The Lion King.
 Guillaume was the first African-American actor to portray the title role in Andrew Lloyd Webber’s The Phantom of the Opera.

-Early life
+Early life and education

 Guillaume was born Robert Peter Williams in St. Louis to an alcoholic mother.
 After she abandoned him and several siblings, they were raised by their grandmother, Jeannette Williams.

 He studied at Saint Louis University and Washington University in St. Louis and served in the U.S. Army before pursuing an acting career.
 He adopted the surname Guillaume (French for William) as his stage name.